Type Description Proficiency

 # Type Continued Learning Assessment

-iv Similar shapes: computation (test section 3) Practice with this kuta software worksheet Quiz at lunch: one randomly drawn question from each page of the practice.
+v Similar shapes and Pythagoras’ theorem fusion (test section 3) Practice with this question set.
+Quiz at lunch: one randomly drawn question from the set.

 viii Classwork Respond to feedback and resubmit.